-I know some very fine politicians who desire to lead with honor and integrity.
-The environment of their work, however, makes it exceptionally difficult.
+I know some fine politicians who lead with honor and integrity despite the difficulty of the environment of their work.

 I suspect it would be hard to find people who trust politicians.
 And this doesn’t make it any easier for those who wish to serve with integrity.
 Yet many people believe that it’s no longer possible to maintain integrity in politics.
-I hope this is not true, but I fear that the current reputation of Washington will cause men and women of integrity to avoid public office.
+I hope this is not true.
+Yet t I fear that the current reputation of Washington might dissuade men and women of integrity from considering public office.

 Agents of change

-So if politicians do not shape public opinion, who are the primary influencers upstream from politics?
+So if politicians don’t shape public opinion, who are the primary influencers upstream from politics?
 Who are the agents of cultural change?

 Media used to play a more prominent role, but it has laregly lost credibility.
 Where can one find unbiased reporting of the news?
 The New York Times?
 The Bill O’Reillys who are willing to challenge all sides of politics are rare.
 What does it tells us that his ratings far outpace all others?